6 Facets of FLEG’s Legacy

 Examples of FLEG II work throughout the region

-FLEG II’s regional forest dependency study showed that many Eastern European communities still depend on what they collect from forests and nature to meet a significant portion of their household needs, and even to survive.
+FLEG II’s regional forest dependency study showed that many Eastern European communities still depend on what they collect from forests to meet their household needs, and even to survive.
 The study surveyed over 1250 households from all seven countries and was one of the first of its kind in Eastern Europe and non-tropical forests.
-The results have helped policymakers make informed forest management decisions across the region, and FLEG ll’s continuing work creating community “fingerprints” using GIS and other data systems will enable the results to be even more widely and broadly applied.
+The results have helped policymakers make informed forest management decisions across the region.

-The Parliament of Ukraine incorporated FLEG II recommendations for forest sector reform into the Coalition Agreement, a crucial document that will define the country’s path of development for the next few years.
-These recommendations had been widely discussed in Ukraine throughout past years and were highly appreciated by stakeholders.
+The Parliament of Ukraine incorporated FLEG II recommendations for forest sector reform into the Coalition Agreement, a crucial document that would define the country’s path of development for the next years.
 A wide array of FLEG II studies, such as the analysis of Ukraine’s anti-corruption legislation and practices, is helping the country improve forest management.
 To put forests on the national agenda, FLEG II held a competition for journalists for the best reporting on forest issues, which increased the quantity and quality of forest journalism in the country.

 As the result of cooperation with FLEG II, Agency Moldsilva, the main governmental institution responsible for forestry and hunting in Moldova, launched a National Forestry Consultancy Office to provide necessary expertise and assistance for improved forest management and sustainable development of natural resources.
-It will serve all those interested in forest management across Moldova regardless of public, community or private forest ownership.
-It will also contribute to the implementation of the national afforestation plan by creating around 13 thousand hectares of forest plantations on degraded lands by 2018 and rehabilitating thousands of forest shelterbelts.
+It serves all those interested in forest management across Moldova regardless of forest ownership.
+It also contributes to the implementation of the national afforestation plan by creating around 13 thousand hectares of forest plantations on degraded lands by 2018 and rehabilitating thousands of forest shelterbelts.

 Belarus developed its Strategic Forestry Development Plan for 2015-2030 with FLEG II support.
 The purpose of the Plan is to create highly productive and sustainable forests, along with the conservation and efficient use of their biological and landscape diversity.
-Belarus is also reviewing the use of non-timber forest resources for ecotourism development, drawing upon the experience of its neighbors.
-FLEG II’s first direct “people-to-people” bilateral cooperation efforts between Belarus and Russia is exploring the benefits of the “resource center” model of ecotourism and ways to engage local communities, businesses and public officials.
+FLEG II’s first direct “people-to-people” bilateral cooperation efforts between Belarus and Russia explored the benefits of the “resource center” model of ecotourism and ways to engage local communities, businesses and public officials.

 In Armenia, old-fashioned community engagement and modern satellite technology have put illegal forest activities on the map, quite literally.
-A new website has been exposing these once secret operations to the world since January 2015.
+A new website has been exposing these once secret operations to the world since 2015.
 The program, supported by FLEG II, has benefitted national level forest managers and local forest communities.
-Another FLEG effort brought Georgia and Armenia together to work on a Memorandum of Collaboration in order to find solutions for common forest problems such as illegal logging and fires and to start joint projects in the future.
+Another FLEG effort brought Georgia and Armenia together to work on a Memorandum of Collaboration in order to find solutions for common forest problems such as illegal logging and fires.

-In Azerbaijan, forestry-oriented education and climate change are top priorities.
+In Azerbaijan, forestry-oriented education and climate change were top priorities.
 FLEG II supported active young foresters’ groups for children and developed tutorials and curricula for graduate technical schools, ministry training institutes, and schoolchildren to ensure that coming generations have a better and more widely disseminated understanding of the basic principles and advanced techniques for forest management.
-FLEG II Azerbaijan also prioritized development of climate change adaptation and mitigation strategies and forest rehabilitation.
-Approaches will be tested in selected regions to examine the effectiveness of the proposed forest rehabilitation tools.

 FLEG II set building up human resource capacity as a priority area in Russia.
-In particular, a textbook on “Law Enforcement and Governance in Forest Use, Protection and Renewal” developed by FLEG II was recommended by the Academic Resource Association of Forestry Education for students of master’s and bachelor’s degree programs, and already is at high demand by training institutions.
+A textbook on “Law Enforcement and Governance in Forest Use, Protection and Renewal” developed by FLEG II was recommended by the Academic Resource Association of Forestry Education for students of master’s and bachelor’s degree programs, and is in high demand at training institutions.
 FLEG II has also helped establish and replicate local models of sustainable forest management in Russia.
 One model of local reserve management has led to increases in household incomes of 15 per cent on average, and the ecotourism successes around the Polistovsky Nature Reserve are spreading to other forest communities, inspiring them to become more active in counteracting illegal logging.